Movies & EntertainmentUniversal Studios

 Credit: Warner Bros.

-The coming years will test just how expandable the Wizarding World really is.
-For now, Universal appears to be betting that nostalgia still holds the strongest magic.
-Whether the new Harry Potter can recapture—or redefine—that magic remains to be seen.
+The coming years will test just how expandable The Wizarding World of Harry Potter really is.
+Right now, Universal appears to be betting that nostalgia still holds the strongest magic as the first season of the new Harry Potter series prepares to debut this holiday season.

 Are you excited for the Harry Potter reboot?